niemopen/niem-naming-design-rules/ndr6src.md

 # 2. How To Read This Document

 This document provides normative specifications for NIEM-conforming data models.
 It also describes the goals and principles behind those specifications.
 It includes examples and explanations to help users of NIEM understand the goals, principles, and specifications.
 The relevant sections of this document will depend on the role of the user.
-[Figure 2-1](#fig2-1) illustrates the relationships between these roles and NIEM activites.
+[Figure 2-1](#fig2-1) illustrates the relationships between these roles and NIEM activities.

 <figure>
   <img src="images/userRoles.png" style="zoom: 100%;" />